-The qualifying exam, which is an examination on general physics, at the upper undergraduate level.

-The exam is an oral exam and is expected to last approximately 1.5 hours.
-Students are expected to perform satisfactorily on the qualifying exams in order to be allowed to proceed toward a Ph.D.
+The qualifying exam is a 2-hour oral examination on general physics at the upper undergraduate level.
+Students are expected to perform satisfactorily on the qualifying exam in order to obtain an M.S. degree, or to be allowed to proceed toward a Ph.D..

-Students are required to attempt the qualifying examination by the end of their third semester in the program.
-These time limits can be extended by the graduate committee if good cause is demonstrated.
-Examples of reasons to extend time limits include debilitating medical conditions, medical conditions that require hospitalization, the birth of a child, data loss caused by mechanical failure.
-The committee will consider each student request on a case-by-case basis.
+The qualifying exam is offered once each semester.
+Students are required to attempt the qualifying exam by their third semester in the program.
+This time limit can be extended by request to the GPD, if good cause is demonstrated.
+The GPD will consider each student request on a case-by-case basis.